 Student learning outcomes assessment is our priority.
 Instructional Support assists individual departments, colleges, the General Education Committee, the Senate Outcomes Assessment Committee, and other programs on campus in establishing clearly articulated, assessable student learning goals and appropriate measures to gather high-quality data about student learning.
 We help faculty understand and meet Middle States and Niagara University requirements for assessment.
 Training or workshops in this area are available upon request; campuswide workshops on assessment are offered each semester.

 Each semester, Instructional Support offers a variety of workshops, presentations, and tutorials related to instructional technology.
 The focus of these professional development activities is not simply furthering technological competence, but rather thinking critically and deliberately about the most appropriate and effective ways to use technology as instructional tools to enhance student learning.
-Instructional Support regularly offers Canvas Basics and Advanced Canvas training, workshops related to distance and online education, Microsoft applications, classroom response systems, and Web 2.0 (blogs, wikis, podcasting, social networking).
-Workshops offered each semester change based on demand; however, technology tutorials are always available upon request.
+Instructional Support regularly offers Canvas Basics and Advanced Canvas training, workshops related to distance and online education, self-paced online courses and single-subject workshops, Microsoft applications, classroom response systems, and Web 2.0 (blogs, wikis, podcasting, social networking).
+Workshops offered each semester change based on demand; however, technology tutorials, self-paced online workshops, and one-on-one sessions are always available upon request.

 Center for the Advancement of Scholarship, Teaching, and Learning (CASTL)

-Located on the first floor of St. Vincent's Hall in room 107, the Center for the Advancement of Scholarship, Teaching and Learning (CASTL) is Niagara University's working space and resource room for faculty development.
+Located on the second floor of Niagara University Library in room 204, the Center for the Advancement of Scholarship, Teaching and Learning (CASTL) is Niagara University's working space and resource room for faculty development for full- and part-time faculty.
 The CASTL provides a warm and welcoming space for colleagues to meet, conduct conversations, and collaborate on everything from teaching and learning techniques to classroom management, and from what’s working (or not working) in class to designing a research project.
-Spread out work at the table; use one of fifteen computers.
-Or relax with a cup of coffee and take in the view of the Niagara Gorge.
+Use one of the computers.
+Or relax with a cup of coffee.
 Our resource library contains a large collection of literature focused on higher education topics and current research.
 New at the CASTL are a selection of “Magna 20 Minute Mentor” videos available for viewing.
-The CASTL’s technology lab and SMART Board are available for faculty and staff training.
-A small conference table with a convenient whiteboard surface is available for meetings with visitors to the center and for the work of Niagara University's Faculty Learning Community.

 Instructional Technology Support

-The Center for the Advancement of Scholarship, Teaching and Learning is available for small group or one-on-one instructional technology tutorials.
+The Center for the Advancement of Scholarship, Teaching and Learning (CASTL) is available for small group or one-on-one instructional technology tutorials.
 Dates and times for upcoming instructional technology workshops are available on myNU under "Instructional Support."
 If you cannot attend an upcoming workshop or have additional questions about Canvas or one of the other workshop topics, please feel free to contact our office to arrange a one-on-one training session in the Center for Instructional Support.
-Additionally, the center has a TurningPoint Classroom Response System "clicker" set that can be borrowed for classroom use.
 Please contact us or visit the center for more information.